Hunter Harvey

-Hunter Luke Harvey (born December 9, 1994) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-The Baltimore Orioles selected him with the 22nd pick in the first round of the 2013 Major League Baseball draft.
-He made his MLB debut in 2019 with the Baltimore Orioles.
+Hunter Luke Harvey (born December 9, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Washington Nationals and Kansas City Royals.

+The Orioles selected Harvey with the 22nd pick in the first round of the 2013 MLB draft, and he made his MLB debut with the team in 2019.
+He played for the Orioles through 2021 and played for the Nationals from 2022 to 2024 before being traded to the Royals.

 Career

 Baltimore Orioles

 Harvey attended Bandys High School in Catawba, North Carolina.
 The Baltimore Orioles selected him in the first round of the 2013 Major League Baseball draft.
 He signed with the Orioles on June 20, 2013, and made his professional debut that season for the Gulf Coast Orioles of the Rookie-level Gulf Coast League.
-In August he was promoted to the Aberdeen IronBirds of the Class A-Short Season New York-Penn League.
+In August he was promoted to the Aberdeen IronBirds of the Low-A New York-Penn League.
 Overall, he started eight games, pitching to a 0–1 win–loss record with a 1.78 earned run average (ERA) with 33 strikeouts in 25 1/3 innings pitched.

 Prior to the 2014 season, Harvey was ranked by Baseball Prospectus as the 58th-best prospect in baseball.
-He spent the season with the Delmarva Shorebirds of the Class A South Atlantic League where at 19 years of age he pitched to a 7-5 record and 3.18 ERA in 17 starts covering 87.2 innings.
+He spent the season with the Delmarva Shorebirds of the Single-A South Atlantic League where at 19 years of age he pitched to a 7–5 record and 3.18 ERA in 17 starts covering 87.2 innings.
 His 10.9 strikeouts per 9 innings were tops in the league of all pitchers who had pitched 70 or more innings.
 He was named an SAL mid-season All Star and an MiLB Organization All Star.

-He did not pitch in 2015 or 2016.
+Harvey did not pitch in 2015 or 2016.
 On May 12, 2015, Harvey was shut down for six weeks due to tightness in his elbow.
 He did not pitch for a minor league team in 2015.
 Harvey threw in an instructional league in September 2015.
 He began the 2016 season on the disabled list, and then underwent Tommy John surgery in July which ended his season.
 In 2017, Harvey pitched for Aberdeen and Delmarva, along with three rehab games with the Gulf Coast Orioles, pitching to an 0–1 record and 0.96 ERA with 30 strikeouts in 18 2/3 total innings pitched between the three teams (14.5 strikeouts per 9 innings).